Skip to content

 Give the money or assets directly to your children

-One way to safeguard your children’s inheritance is by giving it to them directly.
-You can gift the money or assets to your children in your Last Will and Testament.
-You could also give the money to them while you are alive; which also allows you to watch them appreciate and enjoy their inheritance.
+Another option is to gift the money or assets to your children while you are alive; which also allows you to watch them appreciate and enjoy their inheritance.
 It is important to note, however, that the current estate and gift tax may affect any direct financial gifts.

 Create a Trust to Protect your Children’s Inheritance